 Around 700,000 people per year – or roughly 2,000 a day – have visited the Jewish Museum Berlin since its opening in 2001.
 On 19 November 2015, we welcomed our ten millionth visitor.

 After almost fifteen years, we are now developing a concept for a new permanent exhibition.

 From the outset, the museum has focused on educational work.
 In 2007, it launched the educational initiative “on.tour – The JMB Tours Schools” and has since visited schools in all of Germany’s states with a tour bus and a mobile exhibition.
 In addition, the Education Department designs materials for school lessons.

 A database of the museum’s holdings went online in November 2012 at http://objekte.jmberlin.de (only in German).

 A new building by Daniel Libeskind was opened in 2012 – the Academy of the Jewish Museum Berlin.
 The related academy programs were launched in 2013 and consist of the Jewish-Islamic Forum and a thematic focus on migration and diversity.

-A New Museum Director and a New Program Director
+Our Management: A New Museum Director and a New Program Director

 W. Michael Blumenthal, who was instrumental in creating and further developing the museum, stepped down as director in September 2014.
 He was replaced by Peter Schäfer, an internationally acclaimed Jewish studies scholar.
 In 2015, the Jewish Museum Berlin presented its founding director with the Award for Understanding and Tolerance and in January 2016 it renamed the Academy the W. Michael Blumenthal Academy in his honor.